 Consumers are more and more aware of what it is they’re buying and what ideals a company subscribes to.
 Also, transportation is an emission-heavy industry.
 Customers want to buy from companies who take social responsibility seriously and work hard to reduce their carbon footprint and minimize their energy consumption.
 Having inefficient transportation processes increases these environmentally-hazardous processes.
 Also, it can make a product unappealing to a customer due to the harm that comes with it.

 Preferred Shipper Status

 The processes in between procurement and shipping can be long and complicated, but out of all of these processes, transportation is the one where a company has direct contact with a customer.
 The point of delivery reflects the competency of the entire organization – if a company is constantly delivering products late, the customer will have a very negative view of this company and will likely not use their services again.
-Last mile logistics, the last stretch before delivery, is complicated, costly, and it is often this part of delivery that causes disruptions and delays.
+Last mile logistics, the last stretch before delivery, is complex, costly, and it is often this part of the delivery that causes disruptions and delays.
 Proper management of transportation can ensure high delivery performance and consistent customer satisfaction.
 Therefore, the importance of transportation management is hard to overestimate.